 Accelerating Canada’s community investment movement

-Weave is a $30 million fund pooling institutional and accredited investors’ capital to invest in community bonds across Canada.
+Weave is a $30 million fund pooling institutional and accredited investors’ capital to lend to issuers of community bonds across Canada — helping them reach raise targets faster and inspiring local retail investment in the organization’s community bonds.

-Charities, nonprofits and coops across Canada are issuing community bonds, offering over $120 million to date in investment opportunities directly to their supporters.
+Through community bonds, charities, nonprofits and coops across Canada have offered over $129 million to date in investment opportunities directly to their supporters.

 The benefits